agile-athletes/ai-playground/README.md

 # ai-playground
 A shared ai-playground starting with the making of a RAG-SWOT-Analysis prototype.
 It is an ongoing product that is constantly changing.
 [The history shows how it evolves](https://agile-athletes.de/aiPlayground.html).

 ## RAG-SWOT-Analysis
 Based on [The origins of SWOT analysis](https://www.sciencedirect.com/science/article/pii/S0024630123000110), it's fascinating to see how long-range planning with SWOT likely originated from the Long Range Planning Service (Stanford Research Institute) known as SOFT.
 Our team of open source developers is dedicated to modernizing this approach by integrating cutting-edge Agentic RAG technology.
 Exciting times ahead in 2025 as we merge traditional strategies with AI advancements.

+The SOFT management framework is relatively unknown to the general public.
+This gives us the advantage of experimenting with untrained AI models.
+Most models only know the SWOT methodology.

 After its installation it will show the data collection of so called ``issues``.
 We invite you to try it out on our [playground installation](https://ai-playground.agile-athletes.de/).